 In normal operation, the Metro does not run per a timetable, but with fixed intervals between the trains.
 Hence we calculate the service availability by dividing the day into three-minute intervals and comparing the number of actual departures with the number of planned departures.

-In 2017, we managed to keep our record, as we once again performed a total SA for the year at 99.2 %
+In 2018, we managed to uphold our record, as we once again performed a total SA for the year at 99.2 %

 Passenger satisfaction with our operation, service, and maintenance is the foundation of our co-operation with Metroselskabet.
 We receive a satisfaction analysis every month, where Megafon, an analysis company, conducts 350-400 personal interviews with passengers on behalf of Metroselskabet.
 The goal is to have more than 80 % of those interviewed in the ’satisfied’ or ’very satisfied’ category.